launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/server-side/go-sdk.md

 [/block]
 The timeout parameter (the second argument to `MakeClient`) can be used to block initialization until the client has been bootstrapped.
 <Callout intent="info">
-<Callout.Title>Best practices for error handling</Callout.Title>
+<CalloutTitle>Best practices for error handling</CalloutTitle>
-   <Callout.Description>The second return type in these code samples (` _ `) represents an error in case the LaunchDarkly client does not initialize.
-Consider naming the return value and using it with proper error handling.</Callout.Description>
+   <CalloutDescription>The second return type in these code samples (` _ `) represents an error in case the LaunchDarkly client does not initialize.
+Consider naming the return value and using it with proper error handling.</CalloutDescription>
 </Callout>

 <Callout intent="alert">
-  <Callout.Title>LDClient must be a singleton</Callout.Title>
+  <CalloutTitle>LDClient must be a singleton</CalloutTitle>
-   <Callout.Description>It's important to make this a singleton-- internally, the client instance maintains internal state that allows us to serve feature flags without making any remote requests. **Be sure that you're not instantiating a new client with every request.**</Callout.Description>
+   <CalloutDescription>It's important to make this a singleton-- internally, the client instance maintains internal state that allows us to serve feature flags without making any remote requests. **Be sure that you're not instantiating a new client with every request.**</CalloutDescription>
 </Callout>

 Using `ldClient`, you can check which variation a particular user should receive for a given feature flag.